 Pierce County Flood Code and Shoreline Master Program Update

-Pierce County is updating its flood code regulations to ensure compatibility with Federal Emergency Management Agency (FEMA) requirements for the National Flood Insurance Program (NFIP).
+Pierce County has updated its flood code regulations to ensure compatibility with Federal Emergency Management Agency (FEMA) requirements for the National Flood Insurance Program (NFIP).
 The NFIP offers insurance to property owners in participating communities that adopt land use control measures that reduce the potential for flood damages.

 In February 2021, FEMA notified Pierce County that changes were needed to its flood codes if the County wanted to continue participating in NFIP.
 Participation in NFIP protects County residents from the hazards of flooding and guarantees the availability of affordable flood insurance and access to disaster assistance funds.
 As part of the NFIP Pierce County participates in the Community Rating System and is currently a Class 2 community which grants residents a 40% reduction in flood insurance costs.
 The flood code update will also adopt the last two channel migration studies, fix some typographical errors and further explain hard to understand terms.
 Updating these flood codes also requires an update to the Shoreline Master Program.